-Grants and Contributions Revenue
+Grants and Contributions of Financial Assets

 Grants and contributions that are not considered exchange transactions, including pledges, are recognized in the period received.
 Conditional grants and contributions, with a barrier and right of return, are not recognized until the conditions on which they depend are substantially met or explicitly waived by the donor.